shashankkmciv18/Self-Driving-Car/P8 Controll system PID/README.md

 [//]: # (Image References)

-[image1]: ./output/c2.PNG "PID graph while Working"
+[image1]: ./output/c2.PNG "PID graph when it is not working propery;"

+[image2]: ./output/Capture.PNG "PID graph when it is  working propery;"

 ---